Skip to content

 fun newAddress(chain: Int, hash: Int): Address;

-Creates a new Address based on the chain id (opens in a new tab) and the SHA-256 encoded hash value (opens in a new tab).
+Creates a new Address based on the chain ID and the SHA-256 encoded hash value (account ID).

-This function tries to resolve constant values in compile-time whenever possible.
+This function tries to resolve constant values at compile-time whenever possible.

 Usage example: